iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 > Note: `WorkspaceResource.Name`s must be unique for each resource type.
 But, it is possible to have a `string`, a `blob`, and a `file` resource in the same `WorkspaceDb` with the same `WorkspaceResource.Name`.

-### SettingDictionary Resources
+### Settings.Dictionary Resources

-It is often useful to store `SettingDictionary`s in a `WorkspaceContainer`, so they may be distributed, versioned, aliased, and access controlled.
-This can be easily accomplished by storing the stringified JSON representation of the `SettingDictionary` as a `string` resource and using [Workspace.loadSettingsDictionary]($backend) to load it.
+It is often useful to store `Settings.Dictionary`s in a `WorkspaceContainer`, so they may be distributed, versioned, aliased, and access controlled.
+This can be accomplished by storing the stringified JSON representation of the `Settings.Dictionary` as a `string` resource and using [Workspace.loadSettingsDictionary]($backend) to load it.

-## Creating and Editing WorkspaceDbs with WorkspaceEditor
+## Creating and Editing WorkspaceDbs with Workspace.Editor

-`WorkspaceDb`s are always created and modified by administrators rather than users, using the `WorkspaceEditor` utility (see its `README.md` for details.)
+`WorkspaceDb`s are always created and modified by administrators, not users, using the `Workspace.Editor` api.

 #### WorkspaceContainer Locks

 To edit a WorkspaceDb, administrators must first obtain authorization in the form of a writeable `sasToken` from the container authority.
 Additionally, there may only be one editor *per container* at the same time.
 This is enforced via the *write-lock* for WorkspaceContainers.
-The `WorkspaceEditor` utility has a command `acquireLock` that acquires the write-lock for a WorkspaceContainer.
+The `Workspace.Editor` utility has a command `acquireLock` that acquires the write-lock for a WorkspaceContainer.
 The `acquireLock` command must be executed before any other editing commands may be performed, and will fail if another user has already obtained the write-lock.

 All changes to `WorkspaceDb`s are performed locally and are not visible to users until the `releaseLock` command is executed.
 The `releaseLock` command pushes all changes to the cloud before it releases the write-lock.